NII-Kobayashi/Linear_Regression/README.md

 ## License

 This project is licensed under the terms of the MIT license.
+Please cite the paper (Kobayashi and Lambiotte, ICWSM 2016, pp.191-200, 2016) in you used the code.
 Please contact Ryota Kobayashi if you want to use the code for commercial purposes.